 After taking a dip in the ocean we went to the temple in drenched clothes.
 We took tickets from the counter which costs Rs.25.
 However, there are priests and touts wearing white shirts and dhotis who charge more but provide information and personal guidance.
 Cameras and cell phones are not allowed.
 There is a counter outside the temple where we can deposit them.

 After completing our bath in the holy wells inside the temple premises we went back to our hotel room to dry ourselves The Ramanathaswamy temple has huge premises and there are broad corridors with large pillars.
 These corridors hold the world record for being the longest corridor in the world.
 We have to go through these corridors to the 22 wells which are situated in different parts of the temple.
 It is believed that the taste of the water in each well is different from the other.
 There are numbered placards mounted on the walls near each well naming the well and its benefits.
 The name of the 22 wells (called teertham) in order are 1-Mahalakshmi Teertham 2-Savitri Teertham 3-Gayatri Teertham 4- Saraswati Teertham 5- Setumadhav Teertham 6-Gandhmadan Teertham 7-Kavacha Teertham 8-Gavaya Teertham 9-Nal Teertham 10-Neel Teertham 11-Shanku Teertham 12-Chakkara Teertham 13-Bramhathi Vimochana Teertham 14-Surya Teertham 15-Chandra Teertham 16-Ganga Teertham 17-Yamuna Teertham 18-Gaya Teertham 19-Shiva Teertham 20-Sadyamirta Teertham 21-Sarva Teertham 22-Kodi Teertham.
-As one pass through these wells, there are persons, who pull water from the holy wells by a bucket and pour it on the head of each pilgrim.
+As one passes through these wells, there are people, who pull water from the holy wells by a bucket and pour it on the head of each pilgrim.
 In spite of being so close to the sea, the water in none of the wells is salty.
 After completing the bathing rituals in all the wells, we went back to the hotel to put on fresh dry clothes.
 Visiting the shivalinga in wet clothes is prohibited as per the scriptures.
 One must not bath again or eat anything before visiting the Shivalinga after completing the bath in the holy wells.
 After wearing dry clothes we returned to the temple for darshan of the Shivalinga.
 There are 2 shivalings inside the sanctum sanctorum one of which is made from sand by Sita Mata (Ramalingam) and the other brought by Lord Hanuman from Kailash parvat (Vishwalingam).
-Milk and Ganga water from devotees is collected in a bucket by the temple priests, who then pours it on the shivalinga.
-There is Gauri temple and a Hanuman temple, inside the compound only.
+Milk and gangajal from devotees is collected in a bucket by the temple priests, who then pours it on the shivalinga.
+There is Gauri temple and a Hanuman temple, inside the temple premises.
 The Hanuman temple has an idol which is 8 feet above ground and 8 feet below in sea water.
 It is said the sea does not move here as Hanuman keeps it under control.
 There was a long queue which led us through steps to a podium from which we good a perfect view of the divine shivalingas.

 Darshan timings of the temple are 5 AM to 1 PM and then again from 3 PM to 9 PM.
 There is special darshan of the Sphatik Shivalingam from 5 AM to 6 AM.
 Exploring the temple took around 1.5 hrs after which we came back to the hotel.
 After having our lunch we booked an auto rickshaw which charged Rs.500 for 3 hrs and took us on a sightseeing tour of Rameshwaram and Dhanushkodi.